sarahstandish/arabic-dictation-app-front-end/notes.md

 # To Do - functionality
 - Low priority bug fix: If 'words' is empty and 'morewordsavailable' is false and the user gets the current word wrong, the user will be instructed to search for more words without retrying that word
 - Add Google analytics
-- Investigate error where first word audio doesn't autoplay on mobile ???

 # Deleted
 - Remove word with id 401 مباراة very bad pronunciation!!